 The wellness of our community is our highest priority.
 The administration is having daily conversations about the many facets of our school program that may be impacted by COVID-19, and we have assembled a task force to address the situation from multiple angles.
 We are continuously monitoring news and recommendations from the CDC and the World Health Organization (WHO).
 We are also in frequent contact with independent school associations―such as NAIS, AIMS, AISGW―as well as our colleagues at other local independent schools.

-WES’s Distance Learning Program will begin on Tuesday, March 31 and continue through Friday, April 24, in accordance with Governor Hogan’s decision to keep Maryland public schools closed through the same date.
-At this time, we think it would be unwise to project further about when on-site classes will resume.
-New information is being released daily, and public health experts and government officials have not yet reached consensus on the best course of action.
+WES’s Distance Learning Program will begin on Tuesday, March 31 and continue through the end of the school year, in accordance with Governor Hogan’s decision to keep Maryland public schools closed through the same date.

 At this time, we have no confirmed or suspected cases of COVID-19 within the WES community.
 Our actions are meant to protect the health of the WES family, to promote public health at large, and to do our part to flatten the curve of the disease.